 In today’s strong economy, employers are struggling to set themselves apart from the competition.
 Companies, now more than ever, need to focus on building a strong workplace culture, which is increasingly more important for job seekers as they weigh their numerous options.
-In this post, I’ll unpack what company culture means today and how it can help build a strong employer brand.
+In this post, I’ll unpack what company culture means today and how building a healthy company culture can result in a strong employer brand.

 Company culture is not the same as business objectives and it’s more than a list of words.
 It’s the shared beliefs and assumptions about the organization’s expectations and values.
 Essentially, it can be described as the sum of your company’s habits.
 Since culture is heavily based on your company’s past, creating a strong culture can be especially challenging – yet vitally important – for startups and young companies.
 Every employee your company hires at this crucial time will determine what your culture becomes.
 This is why it’s so important to be able to define what you want your culture to be early on, create goals around building it, and then take steps to make that happen.